READING AT CUSGARNE

 “Reading for pleasure is the single biggest factor in success later in life, outside of an education.
 Study after study has shown that those children who read for pleasure are the ones who are most likely to fulfil their ambitions.
 If your child reads, they will succeed – it’s that simple.”
 Bali Rai

 At Cusgarne Primary School, we love to read and aim to inspire every child to find a love of reading and books.
 By equipping the children with the skills to read, understand and decipher a variety of texts, they will be empowered to explore the wider curriculum and sustain their enjoyment of reading.
 We celebrate the world of books in various ways including participating in World Book Day and promoting the active involvement in the summer reading challenge via our local library service.
 The children write book reviews and make posters and are encouraged to talk about the books they have read.
-All children are encouraged to take part in our reading band scheme and although this has had to be modified due to the current Covid situation, we regularly celebrate their reading and award certificates at the end of each term.

 Our displays reflect their growing confidence in reading and writing and our school is a rich environment providing superb access to quality books and texts.
-Each class has an attractive and well resourced book area stocked with books for pleasure, reference and our reading schemes.
+Each class has an attractive and well resourced class library with books for pleasure, reference and our reading schemes.
 We subscribe to the Cornwall County library service and our stock of books is changed termly since we aim to provide an ever changing and varied selection of reading materials that both challenge and inspire the children and feed their imagination.
-The children read daily and the teaching staff will plan for each child’s progress in reading based on assessments and provide appropraite intervention programmes for children whose progress may be slower or needs embedding.
+The children read daily and the teaching staff will plan for each child’s progress in reading based on assessments and provide appropriate intervention programmes for children whose progress may be slower or needs embedding.

 We use a variety of resources to embed skills through our phonics teaching, word recognition techniques, our reading scheme of books and on-line resources such as SpellZoo.
 The development of clear speech and comprehension of vocabulary and sentence structure is vital to support reading skills.